Background pattern

 3. How to use Urokinase Teofarma 250,000 U.I.

 Follow exactly the administration instructions of Urokinase Teofarma indicated by your doctor.
-Consult your doctor or pharmacist if you have any doubts.
+Consult your doctor or pharmacist if you have doubts.

-The recommended dosage for pulmonary embolism is: 4,400 U.I./kg in 10 minutes, as initial dose, followed by continuous infusion of 4,400 U.I./kg/hour for 12 hours.
+The recommended regimen for pulmonary embolism is: 4,400 U.I./kg in 10 minutes, as an initial dose, followed by continuous infusion of 4,400 U.I./kg/hour for 12 hours.

 Anticoagulant therapy

-Arterio-venous shunt occlusions
+Arteriovenous shunt occlusions

 Use 5,000 - 10,000 U.I. dissolved in 0.5-1 ml of isotonic saline solution.